Here are the new games coming to Nvidia GeForce Now this week

-Nvidia has announced eight new games that are coming to its GeForce Now cloud-streaming platform this week.
+Nvidia has announced nine new games that are coming to its GeForce Now cloud-streaming platform this week.

 Below is a full list of all of the titles: